 Services for young cancer patients

-Find out more about specialist services for young people diagnosed with cancer
+Find out more about specialist support services for young people diagnosed with cancer

 Young people impacted by cancer are up to six times more likely to face mental health issues like anxiety or depression than their peers.
 After just six months of support from Canteen, almost two thirds of young people report improvements in their mental health and overall wellbeing.
 We use an evidence-based approach to ensure all of our services achieve the best outcomes for the young people and parents we support.
 For every $1 invested in Canteen programs, we return an average of $5.46 in social value to the community.